Makeup Artistry Schools in Alabama

 Average yearly salary for makeup artistry in Alabama

 Makeup artists in Alabama do not have to pursue licensure.
 This is helpful, as you do not have to go through examinations or provide proof of education to begin working as a makeup artist in Alabama.
 Makeup artists and other cosmetology specialists in Alabama can benefit from a positive job outlook.
-According to O*Net, job openings for cosmetology professionals are expected to increase by 13% between 2012 and 2022.
-This job growth is on par with the national average (O*Net, 2012).
+According to CareerOneStop, job openings for cosmetology professionals are expected to increase by 8% between 2016 and 2026.
 You may earn a wide range of salaries as a makeup artist in Alabama.
 This is because there are many different settings that makeup artists can work in.
 Some work in department stores, others work at makeup shops, and some become freelance makeup professionals.
-The average salary for a cosmetology specialist is $21,000 per year, according to O*Net.
-Those at the high end of the pay scale earn $37,100 per year or more (O*Net, 2013).
+The average salary for a makeup artist is $44,947 per year, according to ZipRecruiter.